-Palatability is a very important factor for what to eat in high altitude.
+Palatability is a very important factor for what to eat at high altitude.
 Start the day by eating a balanced breakfast with carbohydrates, protein, and healthy fat in order to properly nourish your body.
 Divide daily intake into three regular meals with snacks in-between every few hours.
 If you’re afraid that bland and/or healthy food won’t be attractive enough for you at high altitude, bring whatever you like.
 Some people bring their favorite high-carbohydrate foods such as dried fruits, chocolate, granola bars, snickers, energy bars, and gels, etc., while others prefer eating fatty foods like nuts, jerky or chips.
 Eating healthy at high altitude is much less important than eating regularly so the choice of foods is really up to you.
 Since high altitude will almost certainly decrease your appetite and thirst, keep some snacks that taste good to you handy.
 Small, frequent meals will help you refuel more often to keep up with your calorie needs and keep your blood sugar levels steady.
 Snacks should be easy to eat and carry.
 For instance, peanuts, almonds, and sunflower seeds are a good choice.
 Interestingly, many backcountry travelers report that they find salty foods very appealing when hiking at altitude.

 Nuts can be a tasty and healthy snack in the mountain

 What not to eat

 Avoid spicy foods especially if the altitude makes you feel nauseous.
 Keep in mind that it’s best to carry some bland foods that won’t make you feel sick.
 Nausea is quite common for people who haven’t acclimatized to high altitude so eating bland foods initially will give your body time to adapt.
 Once your body adjusts, you’ll be able to eat spicy and fatty foods, if you wish.